bnosac/crfsuite/README.md

 The package itself does not contain any models to do NER or Chunking.
 It's a package which facilitates creating **your own CRF model** for doing Named Entity Recognition or Chunking **on your own data** with your **own categories**.

-In order to facilitate creating training data on your own data, a shiny app is made available in this R package which allows you to easily tag your own chunks of text, with your own categories.
-More details can be found in the vignette `vignette("crfsuite-nlp", package = "crfsuite")`.
+In order to facilitate creating training data of your own text, a shiny app is made available in this R package which allows you to easily tag your own chunks of text, using your own categories.
+More details about how to launch the app, which data is needed for building a model, how to start to build and use your model - read the vignette *in detail*: `vignette("crfsuite-nlp", package = "crfsuite")`.

 ![](vignettes/app-screenshot.png)